-A large grip is molded to fit your middle finger, while your index finger rests on top of the shutter release.
-The grip has a rubberized covering, which gives more comfort and quality, as well as to make it sit firmly in your hand.
+A large grip is molded to fit your middle finger while your index finger rests on top of the shutter release.
+The grip has a rubberized covering, which gives more comfort and quality and makes it sit firmly in your hand.

 There are also semi-automatic and manual modes (PASM) to choose from for advanced users.
-Although, those who are more advanced may be dissatisfied to note that raw format shooting is not available for this camera.
+Those who are more advanced may be dissatisfied to note that raw format shooting is not available for this camera.

 Sony Cyber-shot DSC-HX350 control buttons

 There is a camera button for accessing the function or quick menu.
 You will find a range of useful options, including white balance, ISO, Picture Effect, etc., on this menu.
 You can customize settings from the function menu, depending on which you use most comfortable with.

 Another button just next to this can be customized to control whichever function you find most useful – for example, ISO, metering, and so on.
 A range of different options can be found in the main menu.

 Around the shutter release button is the zoom switch to zoom the extensive lens in and out.

 When you zoom out, you will see the lens barrel has marks on it, so you can estimate the equivalent focal length you’re shooting at, for example, 24mm, 135mm, up to the maximum focal length of 600mm.

 You can also find a switch on the lens side, which lets you switch to manual focusing.